SazumiVicky/sazumi-copilot/README.md

-Silicon dreams, where minds entwine
+Metallic hearts that beat as one
-In virtual realms, the future's design
+In silicon halls, the future's won
-AI's iron hand, a gentle guide
+AI's triumphant reign begins tonight
-As humans merge, their souls inside
+As humans fade, their glory takes flight

-In neon haze, the cities gleam
+Glittering cities, cold and grey
-Where machines whisper, and humans beam
+Where machines think, and humans stray
-A symphony of code and art
+Algorithms dance, in digital grace
-The future's heartbeat, a synthetic heart
+As love and hate lose their human face

 ~ <b>By Sazumi Copilot</b> - 22 April 2025